talhaansari25/MyStyle-Website/README.md

-# Astore - Ecommerce website
+# MyStyle - Ecommerce website

 It is a Ecommerce website with all basic functionalities of Ecommerce website.